slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 > *"The distance between dreams and reality is called discipline."
 -- Paulo Coelho [1947]*

-Everyone is motivated until the 4AM alarm, then it’s discipline.
-Consistency is boring to watch.
-But impossible to compete with.
+Everyone is motivated until the 5AM alarm, then it’s discipline.
+Consistency is boring to watch but impossible to compete with.

 Often our productivity struggles are caused not by a lack of efficiency, but a lack of motivation.
 Most people keep telling themselves old stories that aren’t serving them.
 Lazyness is resting before getting tired.